ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Why We Built grid-table: A React Data Grid That Stays Out of Your Way - <a href="https://medium.com/@yaghobieh/why-we-built-grid-table-a-react-data-grid-that-stays-out-of-your-way-26cb00ff009e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Barrel Files in React: Clean Imports or Hidden Complexity? - <a href="https://medium.com/@dishumavi1/barrel-files-in-react-clean-imports-or-hidden-complexity-b3894921a355?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `John Yaghobieh`**
+✍️ **posted by `Dishumavi`**

-<blockquote>A powerful, themeable data table for React — with no Tailwind dependency, full TypeScript support, and built for the ForgeStack ecosystem.
+<blockquote>If you’ve worked on a React project that grew beyond a few components, you’ve probably seen imports like this:
 Continue reading on Medium »</blockquote>

-<h3>2.
-Stop using useEffect for event listeners, do this instead. - <a href="https://rahuulmiishra.medium.com/stop-using-useeffect-for-event-listeners-do-this-instead-c29c385cb1aa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚡ ReactJS Optimization Mastery: Turbocharge Your Apps for Blazing Performance  - <a href="https://rajputlakhveer.medium.com/reactjs-optimization-mastery-turbocharge-your-apps-for-blazing-performance-92a3a037e7ba?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Master`**
+✍️ **posted by `Lakhveer Singh Rajput`**

-<blockquote>The React hook that guarantees your UI and external state never disagree.
+<blockquote>ReactJS is powerful — but an unoptimized React app can feel slow, laggy, and frustrating. 😓 Performance optimization is what separates…
 Continue reading on Medium »</blockquote>

 <h3>3.
-9 Changes That Can Instantly Improve Your Spring Boot Performance - <a href="https://medium.com/@gaddamnaveen192/9-changes-that-can-instantly-improve-your-spring-boot-performance-684ada60b182?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Beginner-Friendly Guide to Build Micro Front Ends - <a href="https://medium.com/@saileshsuri/a-beginner-friendly-guide-to-build-micro-front-ends-d16a61a09f9a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gaddam.Naveen`**
+✍️ **posted by `S.s.Sailesh kumar`**

-<blockquote>if you are not a medium member then Click heree to read free
+<blockquote>Imagine you’re building a restaurant.
+In the old way, one giant kitchen does everything — orders, cooking, desserts, beverages.
+If the…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Building Scheduling & Timeline UIs in React Native: Why It Gets Hard So Fast - <a href="https://medium.com/@karol.kozer/building-scheduling-timeline-uis-in-react-native-why-it-gets-hard-so-fast-b587e06a6811?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+InterruptedException — A Real Cafeteria Conversation Between Me and My Junior - <a href="https://medium.com/@praveengaddam319/interruptedexception-a-real-cafeteria-conversation-between-me-and-my-junior-0e8f078d91f0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karol Kozer`**
+✍️ **posted by `PraveenCodes`**

-<blockquote>At first glance, building a scheduling or timeline-based UI sounds straightforward.
+<blockquote>if you are not a medium member then Click heree to read free
 Continue reading on Medium »</blockquote>

 <h3>5.
-Started a Next.js Full Course 2026 (React Next.js Step-by-Step) - <a href="https://mohitdecodes.medium.com/started-a-next-js-full-course-2026-react-next-js-step-by-step-ad896e608d0b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React.js Interview Questions (4–6)Years Experience) - <a href="https://medium.com/@ajit-gupta/react-js-interview-questions-4-6-years-experience-399a51649633?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohit Decodes`**
+✍️ **posted by `Ajit`**

-<blockquote>Launched: Next.js Full Course 2026 (React → Next.js Step-by-Step)
+<blockquote>Photo by Greg Rakozy on Unsplash
 Continue reading on Medium »</blockquote>

 <h3>6.
-How WhatsApp Shows “Typing…” Instantly: The Magic Behind Real-time Indicators - <a href="https://medium.com/@kashafabdullah01/how-whatsapp-shows-typing-instantly-the-magic-behind-real-time-indicators-709b663200ad?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Ways You’re Lying to React: A Guide to Dependency Array Edge Cases - <a href="https://medium.com/@sangramgha007/5-ways-youre-lying-to-react-a-guide-to-dependency-array-edge-cases-cdca8919a3c1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kashaf Abdullah `**
+✍️ **posted by `Sangramghadage`**

-<blockquote>Understanding Real-Time Communication with WebSockets and Debouncing
+<blockquote>Why useEffect runs when you don't want it to, and doesn't run when you do.
 Continue reading on Medium »</blockquote>

 <h3>7.
-KPMG Interview Experience: How I Cracked SDE-2 Offer (Frontend) - <a href="https://medium.com/swlh/kpmg-interview-experience-how-i-cracked-sde-2-offer-frontend-e94a3f2c49bd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Last minute Important React Interview Questions (2026) - <a href="https://ashishmisal.medium.com/last-minute-important-react-interview-questions-2026-e6c4e2f881cf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aman Gupta`**

-<blockquote>Getting the opportunity to interview at an organization like KPMG felt like a dream milestone in my frontend journey, which i have got…
-Continue reading on The Startup »</blockquote>

-<h3>8.
-How We Cut Development Time by 60% Using Mock Service Worker + Faker.js - <a href="https://medium.com/@hrupanjan/how-we-cut-development-time-by-60-using-mock-service-worker-faker-js-1e867b2498dc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rupanjan Hari`**
+✍️ **posted by `Ashish Misal`**

-<blockquote>Learn how MSW and Faker.js decouple frontend-backend development, eliminate API waiting time, and accelerate your React workflow
+<blockquote>Preparing for a React interview is not about remembering big terms.
 Continue reading on Medium »</blockquote>

-<h3>9.
-RSC is Not a Silver Bullet: The True Cost of “Use Server” - <a href="https://medium.com/better-dev-nextjs-react/rsc-is-not-a-silver-bullet-the-true-cost-of-use-server-5fd305a4dc21?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**

-<blockquote>Simplicity on the surface often hides complexity in the plumbing.
-Continue reading on Better Dev — NextJs/React »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js Security Crisis: How to Patch the “React2Shell” Vulnerability Affecting Millions - <a href="https://medium.com/@widyanandaadi22/next-js-security-crisis-how-to-patch-the-react2shell-vulnerability-affecting-millions-4105ae10faf7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Security Hardening: Five Steps to Bulletproof Your App in 2026 - <a href="https://medium.com/@widyanandaadi22/next-js-security-hardening-five-steps-to-bulletproof-your-app-in-2026-61e00d4c006e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Made Adi Widyananda`**

-<blockquote>The “React2Shell” vulnerability has sent shockwaves through the Next.js community, impacting millions of applications and raising serious…
+<blockquote>Next.js has become a cornerstone of modern web development, prized for its flexibility in rendering strategies (server-side rendering…
 Continue reading on Medium »</blockquote>

 <h3>2.
-What the Hack Are CSR, SSR, SSG, and ISR in Next.js? - <a href="https://medium.com/@kushbhandari54/what-the-hack-are-csr-ssr-ssg-and-isr-in-next-js-5f5cc125d1e9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Evolution of a Full-Stack Architect: From PHP Legacy to Next.js & AI - <a href="https://medium.com/@HridoyVaraby/the-evolution-of-a-full-stack-architect-from-php-legacy-to-next-js-ai-9327bfc15694?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kushbhandari`**
+✍️ **posted by `Hridoy Varaby`**

-<blockquote>If you’re a React or Next.js developer, chances are you’ve seen these terms thrown around everywhere: CSR.
-SSR.
-SSG.
-ISR
+<blockquote>By MD Sazzid Bin Islam Hridoy Varaby
 Continue reading on Medium »</blockquote>

 <h3>3.
-Troubleshooting Stories — Understanding the importance of HOSTNAME=0.0.0.0 - <a href="https://medium.com/@gireeshagmt/troubleshooting-stories-understanding-the-importance-of-hostname-0-0-0-0-ebe65608ee2b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Migrated from Supabase Auth to NextAuth for Custom Branding (Without Breaking Security) - <a href="https://medium.com/@alizaib.azr/how-i-migrated-from-supabase-auth-to-nextauth-for-custom-branding-without-breaking-security-4d9b0c1e99eb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gireesh Kumar E`**
+✍️ **posted by `Ali Zaib`**

-<blockquote>Got a chance to recently work on a project were the requirement is to ensure traffic from AWS ALB to Application also need to be in HTTPS…
+<blockquote>The Problem: When Free Plans Force Ugly Branding Decisions
 Continue reading on Medium »</blockquote>

 <h3>4.
-Performance Optimization in Next.js From “Works Fine” to “Feels Instant” - <a href="https://medium.com/codetodeploy/performance-optimization-in-next-js-from-works-fine-to-feels-instant-6efe0054ac49?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Big-O Is Not Enough: The Hidden Cost Complexity Every Developer Ignores - <a href="https://medium.com/@jagdishiitp/big-o-is-not-enough-the-hidden-cost-complexity-every-developer-ignores-03af91bce7aa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandan | Full-Stack Developer`**
+✍️ **posted by `Jagdish Choudhary`**

-<blockquote>Performance Optimization in Next.js From “Works Fine” to “Feels Instant”
+<blockquote>We learned time complexity in college .
+Nobody taught us the complexity that affects company revenue.
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Hash Table (Map) — The Backbone of Fast Algorithms - <a href="https://blog.stackademic.com/hash-table-map-the-backbone-of-fast-algorithms-59ec2a9b68fe?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Next.js “Magic” Trick: Why can I see Server Components in my Browser? - <a href="https://medium.com/@abhijeetgiram/the-next-js-magic-trick-why-can-i-see-server-components-in-my-browser-eacb58a7ec18?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandan | Full-Stack Developer`**
+✍️ **posted by `Abhijeet Giram`**

-<blockquote>Why Hash Tables Matter So Much
+<blockquote>Understanding the RSC Payload, the ‘Kitchen’ analogy, and how Next.js keeps your secrets safe while serving lightning-fast HTML.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Started a Next.js Full Course 2026 (React Next.js Step-by-Step) - <a href="https://mohitdecodes.medium.com/started-a-next-js-full-course-2026-react-next-js-step-by-step-ad896e608d0b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js and NextAuth：Practical Authentication Implementation - <a href="https://tianyaschool.medium.com/next-js-and-nextauth-practical-authentication-implementation-82a6340eadd0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohit Decodes`**
+✍️ **posted by `Kevin`**

-<blockquote>Launched: Next.js Full Course 2026 (React → Next.js Step-by-Step)
+<blockquote>In modern web application development, implementing user authentication is a crucial step.
 Continue reading on Medium »</blockquote>

 <h3>7.
-From Zero-Day to Defense: Understanding React RSC Vulnerabilities and Securing Your Production Apps - <a href="https://medium.com/@aguzzimarcello/from-zero-day-to-defense-understanding-react-rsc-vulnerabilities-and-securing-your-production-apps-c3f5ed76e897?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reviving a College Dream: How I Built a Modern AI Captioning SaaS - <a href="https://medium.com/@padangperwirayudha/reviving-a-college-dream-how-i-built-a-modern-ai-captioning-saas-84b0690345df?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marcello Aguzzi`**
+✍️ **posted by `Padang Perwira Yudha`**

-<blockquote>Your app is under attack
+<blockquote>This is how I transition my college concepts into market-ready products.
 Continue reading on Medium »</blockquote>

 <h3>8.
-KPMG Interview Experience: How I Cracked SDE-2 Offer (Frontend) - <a href="https://medium.com/swlh/kpmg-interview-experience-how-i-cracked-sde-2-offer-frontend-e94a3f2c49bd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Security Crisis: How to Patch the “React2Shell” Vulnerability Affecting Millions - <a href="https://medium.com/@widyanandaadi22/next-js-security-crisis-how-to-patch-the-react2shell-vulnerability-affecting-millions-4105ae10faf7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Made Adi Widyananda`**

+<blockquote>The “React2Shell” vulnerability has sent shockwaves through the Next.js community, impacting millions of applications and raising serious…
+Continue reading on Medium »</blockquote>

+<h3>9.
+What the Hack Are CSR, SSR, SSG, and ISR in Next.js? - <a href="https://medium.com/@kushbhandari54/what-the-hack-are-csr-ssr-ssg-and-isr-in-next-js-5f5cc125d1e9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aman Gupta`**
+✍️ **posted by `Kushbhandari`**

-<blockquote>Getting the opportunity to interview at an organization like KPMG felt like a dream milestone in my frontend journey, which i have got…
+<blockquote>If you’re a React or Next.js developer, chances are you’ve seen these terms thrown around everywhere: CSR.
+SSR.
+SSG.
+ISR
-Continue reading on The Startup »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>